 Libby Hill Trails provide four season recreation to southern Maine residents.
-There are two types of trails to accommodate a variety of activities.
+There are two types of blazed trails and other unmarked trails to accommodate a variety of activities.
+We also recommend you visit our Navigating Libby Hill page to familiarize yourself with blazed and unmarked trails.

-Wide Trails – Our 5 miles wide track trails (15 feet wide) are designed for competition level cross country skiing.
+Wide Trails – Our five miles of wide track trails (15 feet wide) are designed for competition level cross country skiing.
 Designed by world-famous trail designer John Morton, the wide trails provide a good mix elevation changes and contours.
+All these trails are color blazed to match the colors on our map.

-Narrow Trails – Three miles of narrow trails are designed to give trail users a wild woods experience.
+Marked Narrow Trails – Three miles of narrow trails are designed to give trail users a wild woods experience.
 The trails are single track and wind through boulders, trees, and cross Thayer Brook.
 These trails provide some of the best snowshoeing terrain in southern Maine.
-In summer these trails are very popular with mountain bikers and hikers.
+In summer, these trails are popular with mountain bikers and hikers.
 These trails include Lynx, Ghost, Harold Libbey, and Outback trails.

 Running Libby Hill – Get a runner’s perspective on the trails at Libby Hill.
 John Keller provides great insight on why the trails are so ideal for cross country and trail running.